 Poison Cyanide is the Pits

-To be on the safe side, it’s best to keep peaches out of the reach of your dog all together.
-Dogs are so innocent they have no idea a fruit’s seed is harmful.
+To be on the safe side, keep peaches out of the reach of your dog all together.
+Dogs are so innocent they have no idea this fruit’s seed is harmful.
 While you aren’t interested in eating the pit at the center of a juicy peach, your dog may view it as the best part!

 Depending on the size of your dog, one or two peach pits probably won’t harm them but cumulative adverse effects

 If you do feed your dog an occasional peach, it should be under supervision.
 Personally prepare the seedless peach for them.
 This also goes for most other fruits containing pits such as pears, plums and apricots.